In my next three posts, I’d like to compare several things to something similar. Today, the difference between electric motors and generators.

 Electric Motor vs Generator

 Electricity has become an inseparable part of our life; about our whole lifestyle is based on the electrical equipment.
 Energy is converted from many forms to the form of electrical energy, to power up all these devices.
-The electric motor is a device which converts mechanical energy into electrical energy.
-On the other hand, devices are used to transform electrical energy into mechanical as required.
-The motor is the device that performs this function.
+An electric motor is an electrical machine that converts electrical energy into mechanical energy.
+The reverse of this would be the conversion of mechanical energy into electrical energy and is done by an electric generator.

 More about Electric Generator